sellysantoso/hawt-starf-gentech/design/moodboarding/moodboards.md

 *Boots, tents, dirt, dust and rugged terrain* all fit the brief.
 Whilst an image or two from the Mood Board may make it into the final product, what's relevant here is the look and feel I am going for.

 ** *Stay focused.
 It's going to be epic* ** is a borrowed phrase which has become a personal motto.
-This phrase is highly likely to make it into the final product but not neccessarily.
+This phrase is highly likely to make it into the final product but not necessarily.

 I know I want a heavy font for titles and headings but with so many to choose from, I'll reserve that decision for now.